 John Mohn recorded his memories of World War II and his POW experience in a memoir, which was to be published in the early 1990s.
 Unfortunately the publisher doubted several of Mohn’s experiences, even though they were documented.
 Mohn pulled the project, placed the memoirs in a box, and forgot about them for 10 years.
-His granddaughter, Mandy Altimus Pond, resurrected the story in 2003 for a documentary on her grandfather, called “John Mohn: POW in Question” (see Youtube to view) She interviewed Mohn, gathered documents, and proved that his story was true.
+His granddaughter, Mandy Altimus Stahl, resurrected the story in 2003 for a documentary on her grandfather, called “John Mohn: POW in Question” (see Youtube to view) She interviewed Mohn, gathered documents, and proved that his story was true.

 Unfortunately John Mohn passed away in January 2005.
 His book has never been published.
 Until now.

 His daughter, Deb Mohn Altimus, Rick Altimus, and Mandy Altimus Stahl teamed up to share this memoir with the world in 2015, for the 70th Anniversary of the end of World War II, and John Mohn’s liberation.

 This book is now available to purchase below.